The Oregon Affiliate of the ACLU is a nonpartisan organization dedicated to the preservation and enhancement of civil liberties and civil rights.

-We advance civil liberties and civil rights by activities that include litigation, education, and lobbying.
+We advance and defend civil liberties and civil rights through activities that include litigation, education, and lobbying.

 Who We Are

 The ACLU of Oregon is an advocacy organization dedicated to preserving and advancing civil liberties and civil rights.
-We are organized as a private, non-profit, membership organization with more than 10,000 members and a staff of nine.
-We have an office in Portland and active chapters in Benton-Linn and Lane counties.
+We are organized as a private, nonprofit, membership organization with more than 37,000 members and a staff of nine.

 What We Do

 It’s difficult to define civil liberties and civil rights.
 The ACLU works on many different issues and uses many different strategies in its work.

 The ACLU’s role is to be a principled visionary – not just to respond to crisis but also to create openings for change, to imagine and build a future that is better than what came before.

 How We Do It (Strategies & Tactics)

 When you hear about the ACLU in the news, it is often related to our work in the courts.
 That work, while important, is only part of what we do.
 We also: